Zhankun-Xiong/M2UMol/README.md

 ![AppVeyor](https://img.shields.io/badge/transformers-4.39.2-brightgreen)

 ## Introduction
-This repository contains the pre-training data, source code, and API for the paper "Multi-to-uni Modal Knowledge Transfer Pre-training for Molecular Representation Learning". **M2UMol** is a **M**ulti-**to**-**U**ni modal knowledge transfer pre-training **Mol**ecular representation learning method.
+This repository contains the pre-training data, source code, and package for the paper "Multi-to-uni Modal Knowledge Transfer Pre-training for Molecular Representation Learning". **M2UMol** is a **M**ulti-**to**-**U**ni modal knowledge transfer pre-training **Mol**ecular representation learning method.
 The characteristic of M2UMol is that it **can generate reliable multimodal representations solely based on molecular 2D topological graphs**, which is the key to efficient pre-training on incomplete multimodal data and superior performances on downstream tasks with only molecular 2D modality given.